hollaex/hollaex-kit/README.md

   }
   ```

-  - _order_removed_: When a user order is taken or the user cancel the orders/orders.
+  - _order_removed_: When user's order is taken or user cancels order/orders.

   ```json
   {